jchristgit/bolt/docs/cogs/modlog.md

 - `INFRACTION_UPDATE`

-  Emitted when an infraction is updated by a user or by bolt.
+  Emitted when an infraction is updated by a user or by Bolt.
   Updating the infraction reason or expiry will pop this event.
-  Bolt will pop this event if he updates an infraction himself - for example, if an active temporary role is manually removed by a moderator and bolt switches the infraction to inactive.
+  Bolt will pop this event if he updates an infraction himself - for example, if an active temporary role is manually removed by a moderator and Bolt switches the infraction to inactive.

 - `INFRACTION_EVENTS`

-  Emitted by bolt when an infraction causes him to perform an action.
+  Emitted by Bolt when an infraction causes him to perform an action.
-  For example, the `temprole` command will cause bolt to log when it removes the temporary role from a user (or if that fails for some reason).
+  For example, the `temprole` command will cause Bolt to log when it removes the temporary role from a user (or if that fails for some reason).

 - `CHANNEL_CREATE`